Recovery Begins When One Alcoholic Talks with Another Alcoholic

 Twelve Steps And Twelve Traditions, pg.
 31

-A suitable resident is one who does not need or already has had primary treatment, who is physically and mentally stable (non mood-altering prescriptions are permitted), and has a high level of internal motivation for recovery and is able to be community and program compliant.
+A suitable resident is one who is physically and mentally stable (non mood-altering prescriptions are permitted), and has a high level of internal motivation for recovery and is able to be community and program compliant.
 This requires a level of maturity whereby the resident can self-direct his studies and balance his recovery efforts to his desire to partake of the recreational activities available.
 Intake assessment of each applicant is conducted in an attempt to insure success for all residents accepted at Still Waters.
 A typical day at Still Waters begins with a 7:00 am meditation group followed by a home cooked breakfast.
 The remainder of the day consists of two more groups devoted to step and literature study.
 At the conclusion of the program, a resident will have completed the first 7 steps of Alcoholics Anonymous/Narcotic Anonymous and will have built his own concordance of the recovery literature as a byproduct of assigned readings and study involving the texts, Alcoholics Anonymous, Narcotics Anonymous Basic Text, and the Twelve Steps and Twelve Traditions.
 Following a home cooked dinner, the community travels to a local area 12 step community meeting or 12 step activity.
 The day then concludes with our “Accountability Group” where page 86 of Alcoholics Anonymous suggests that “when we retire at night we constructively review our day…” In addition to learning about recovery issues such as the disease concept, recovery and relapse, Still Waters emphasizes the spiritual principles associated with each step.
 Additionally, Still Waters provides a two day Family Services program.
 This emphasis upon spiritual principles is what separates the Still Waters program from others according to a number of our Alumni who report that despite having been treated at other well known facilities, the spiritual emphasis was lacking.
 Although the minimum stay is 30 days, the basic foundation of our program is based on resident participation and step work and our average length of stay ranges from 45 – 60 days.